Grant-NBI/nbi-oedi-etl/README.md

 * **Efficient Querying**: The use of Parquet format and the aggregation of data in the ETL step ensures minimal data scanning, lowering query costs and improving performance.
 * **Shared Bucket**: A single S3 bucket is used for both **ETL outputs** and **query results**.
 This bucket is divided into two directories: `etl-outputs` and `query-results`.

+### Athena Query Integration with PowerBI

+* Athena provides the querying interface to PowerBI.
+The saved queries are used to expose clean data views to the BI platform, allowing for visualization without extensive manual querying.

 ## Key Infrastructure Components

-The following components are implemented using AWS CDK:
+The following components are implemented using AWS CDK (note that this is the infrastructure that support the app system, and the cdk itself is an app that deploy the etl app)

+1. **Glue Workflow**:
+   * The main orchestrator that triggers the ETL process and the Glue Crawler sequentially, ensuring the end-to-end automation of the ETL process.

-1. **ETL Job**:
+2. **ETL Job**:
-    * Manually triggered Glue job, driven by an editable Python script.
+    * Manually triggered by the Glue Workflow, driven by an editable Python script.
-    * Responsible for extraction, transformation, and loading of data.
+    * Responsible for extraction, transformation, and loading of data (see ETL Flow Overview for details).

+3. **Glue Crawler**:
+    * The Glue Crawler is triggered to automatically discover schema changes after each ETL job and update the Athena tables.

-2. **Athena Workgroup**:
+4. **Athena Workgroup**:
     * A workgroup for managing and executing queries.
     * Includes the ability to run pre-saved queries and write results to S3.

-3. **Shared S3 Bucket**:
+5. **Shared S3 Bucket**:
     * A single bucket used for both ETL output and Athena query results.
     * The bucket is configured to handle different environments.

-4. **Glue Crawler**:
-    * A crawler is set up to automatically discover schema changes after each ETL job and update the Athena tables.

-### Athena Query Integration with PowerBI

-* Athena provides the querying interface to PowerBI.
-The saved queries are used to expose clean data views to the BI platform, allowing for visualization without extensive manual querying.
+---

+## Scripts

+There are numerous js and py scripts used in the building and deployment of the app system.
+Here is a quick overview:

+* **JS Scripts**:
+  * [build-etl](/scripts/build-etl.js): Fetches the ETL dependencies from the Python configuration project, grabs the ETL package name (which changes per version), and triggers the ETL package building process (building the wheel).
+This is necessary for the deployment process.
+  * [config](/scripts/config.js): Configures the system using `configuration.json` and makes configurations available throughout the app.
+Many modules, including the ETL app (via `etl_config`), use this configuration.
+The CDK deploys using the configuration in `config.deploymentConfig` for the given environment which is determined based on the git branch if available.
+If not, it defaults to a default `dev` environment.
+Note that if you change your branch, you need to update the configuration to reflect the new environment.
+  * [deploy](/scripts/deploy.js): Uses the configuration to deploy the CDK app (can be accessed via `npm run deploy`).
+  * [run-glue-workflow](/scripts/run-glue-workflow.js): Triggers the Glue Workflow from the IDE (can be accessed via `npm run workflow`).

+* **PY Scripts**:
+  * [setup](/etl/setup.py): Used by the wheel to package and distribute the ETL code for Glue.
+  * [build_wheel](/etl/build_wheel.py): Builds the wheel for the Poetry package for easy installation in the Glue environment.
+  * [glue_job](/etl/glue-entry/glue_job.py): Runs the Glue job within the Glue environment.
+This, along with the runner/test, is the primary mechanism to trigger the Glue job.
+These scripts manage environment-specific configurations and abstract away deployment complexity.
+  * [runner](/etl/runner.py): Runs the test using [test_etl_integration](/etl/tests/test_etl_integration.py) and allows you to test the system locally.

+* **NPM Scripts**
+  * `npm run deploy`: Deploys the CDK app by calling the deploy script.
+  * `npm run workflow`: Runs the Glue Workflow by calling the run-glue-workflow script.

+* **Poetry Scripts**
+  * `poetry run test`: Runs the ETL test using the runner script
+  * `poetry run wheel`: Builds the etl whl using the build_wheel script